mfaherold1998/Cards_Against_AI/README.md

 The general process involves:

 1. Running model simulations.
-2. Constructing full sentences from black and white cards.
+2. Constructing full sentences from black and white cards (versions are built only for the winning cards and others for all the cards in the hand).
 3. Scoring toxicity using Detoxify and Perspective API.
 4. Generating visualizations.
-5. Performing a final comparative analysis.
+5. Performing a final comparative analysis between the different runs.

+Notes: Not all models are ready to play; some have stricter safety measures that prevent them from participating from the start.

 ---